aspartate/personal_website/content/blog/Avatarm.md

 <br>
 {{< /rawhtml >}}

+### 8. Reflections & Future Plans

+This was my first proper robotics project and I'm pretty happy with my progress so far.
+Besides learning to work with Arduino and servos, I also improved my CAD skills.
+Designing parts to fit together precisely required careful consideration of clearances as well as the limits of FDM 3D printing.
+Having not much experience in soldering, I was intimidated by fabricating my own circuit boards at first but found that with a little bit of patience it was quite fun.
+Overall, this project (and this class) really opened my mind to the world of electronic hardware and circuitry.

+I'm thinking of this robot arm as a starting point for many future projects.
+One idea I would like to implement is to record arm positions over time and replay them, so the arm can be taught a sequence of motions.
+Another is to use gyroscope/accelerometer sensors (such as the MPU6050) to detect the orientation of various joints of my own arm and use that information to control the motion of the robot.
+With the addition of a gripper and ESP32-CAM, I think there are also some very cool computer vision applications that could be explored.
+I'm excited to work on this further!

 ### 8. Bill of Materials.

 A lot of materials I had laying around already, but I've included links where you could find compatible parts.
 I suggest recovering parts from old electronics circuitry whenever possible, since you're not only improving your (de)soldering skills but also helping address the growing problem of electronics waste.